Tooth-Colored Fillings in Ann Arbor

 - No risk for mercury exposure with composite resin

-- White fillings make it easier to detect future issues, like a broken or a leaking filling
+- Tooth-colored fillings make it easier to detect future issues, like a broken or a leaking filling

-Just like tooth colored fillings can fill a new cavity, they can also take the place of old, silver fillings.
-If you are tired of flashing a mouth full of silver every time you laugh, or if you are worried about the potential risks associated with silver fillings (mercury exposure, or hidden decay and breakage), then you may want to consider filling replacement.
-Contact our office to discuss the need for replacing healthy fillings.
-It is a simple procedure usually performed in just one appointment at James Olsen DDS.
+Just like tooth-colored fillings can fill a new cavity, they can also take the place of old, silver fillings.
+If you are tired of flashing a mouth full of metal every time you laugh, or if you are worried about the potential risks associated with silver fillings (mercury exposure or hidden decay and breakage), then you may want to consider a filling replacement.
+Contact our office to discuss the need for replacing your fillings.
+It is a simple procedure usually performed in just one appointment.